joshuajhannah/bitfield/README.md

 # bitfield
-A tiny header file for representing bitfields.
+A tiny header file for representing bitfields in C++20.

 # Documentation
 Types that wish to be represented as bitfields should inherit from the `BitField` type, declared as